GDQuest/website/content/docs/guidelines/best-practices/checklist/index.md

 - [ ] I capitalized only the first letter of other headings
 - [ ] I created meaningful links that describe what the user will accomplish if they click

-## 6. Reviewing my own work and using editing tools
+## 6. Reviewing my work and using editing tools
 - [ ] I reread and edited my text for clarity
 - [ ] I followed all the steps I gave and made sure they lead to the expected results
 - [ ] I used a markdown formatter